Goodreads Monday – To Best the Boys by Mary Weber

 Read More »

 Let’s Talk Bookish is a weekly meme, hosted by Rukky @Eternity Books & Dani @ Literary Lion, where we get to discuss certain topics, share our opinions, and spread the love by visiting each other’s posts!
-You can check out these pages for more information on April 2021 prompts & a list of all past prompts!
+You can check out these pages for more information on August 2021 prompts & a list of all prompts!

 Now without further ado… The topic asks: